Unsupervised Deep Video Denoising: Background and Related Work

-Three recent methods perform video denoising without explicit motion estimation.
+\textbf{Video denoising without motion compensation.} Three recent methods perform video denoising without explicit motion estimation.
 VNLnet~\cite{vnlnet} uses a non-local search algorithm to find self-similar patches in the input video, and then uses a CNN to process the patches.
-ViDeNN~\cite{videnn} consists of a first stage that denoises each frame using a residual CNN similar to DnCNN~\cite{dncnn}, and a second stage that exploits temporal structure by using the $(t-1)^{th}$, $t^{th}$, $(t+1)^{th}$ frames to produce the denoised $t^{th}$ frame.
+ViDeNN~\cite{videnn} consists of a first stage that denoises each frame using a CNN, and a second stage that exploits temporal structure by using the frames, $(t-1)$, $t$ and $t+1$ to produce the denoised $t$th frame.
 FastDVDnet~\cite{fastdvdnet} uses UNet~\cite{ronneberger2015u} blocks, trained end to end, to denoise each frame using five contiguous frames.
-These methods achieve state-of-the-art performance without any explicit motion compensation.
+These methods achieve state-of-the-art performance without any explicit motion compensation, similar to our proposed UDVD.
 In this work we show that such CNNs actually performs \emph{implicit} motion estimation, which can be revealed through a gradient-based analysis.